hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604642v1-tada-training-free-recipe-for-decoding-with-adaptive-kv-cache-compre.md

 ---
 layout: default
-title: TaDA: Training-free recipe for Decoding with Adaptive KV Cache Compression and Mean-centering
+title: "TaDA: Training-free recipe for Decoding with Adaptive KV Cache Compression and Mean-centering"
 ---

 # TaDA: Training-free recipe for Decoding with Adaptive KV Cache Compression and Mean-centering